-Q. Student Conduct Authority.
+T Q. Student Conduct Authority.
 The term "Student Conduct Authority" refers to an individual or administrative unit whose administrative duties include the administration of the student conduct process, including formal, informal action, or alternative resolution.
 See the section on "Authority" for more information.
+This definition includes, but is not limited to, the Office of the Vice President for Student Affairs, the Office of Student Conduct and Community Standards, University Housing, and International Programs or their successors.

-R. Student Organization Representative.
+U R\Student Organization Representative.
 A student designated by a Student Organization to serve as its representative through any Student Organization conduct proceedings.
 Typically, this individual serves on the executive board of a Student Organization and may particularly serve in the role of president.
-In some cases, a representative of the (inter)national headquarters or leadership may be designated by a(n) (inter)national organization to represent the Student Organization, however this role is separate and apart from that of an advisor, including but limited to legal counsel.
-The Student Conduct Authority may choose to require a Student Organization to designate a non-student representative or designate a different student representative when deemed necessary.
+In some cases cases, a representative of the (inter)national headquarters or leadership may be designated by a(n) (inter)national organization to represent the Student Organization, however this role is separate and apart from that of an advisor, including but limited to legal counsel.
+The StudentConduct Authority may choose to require a Student Organization to designate a non-student representative or designate a different student representative when deemed\necessary.

-S. University.
-The term" University" means Florida State University, each of the programs and activities under its control and all property owned, leased, used, or controlled by the University, including all branch campuses, facilities, and University International Programs' locations and property.
+V. S. University.
+The term "University" means Florida State University, each of the programs and activities under its control and all property owned, leased, used, or controlled by the University, including all branch campuses, facilities, and University International Programs' locations and property-

-T. University Community.
-The term "University community" includes any person who is a student, faculty member, University official, visitor, contractor, volunteer, representative of the University, or any person employed by the University.
+W. T. University Community.
+The term "University community" includes any person who is a student, faculty member, University official, visitor, contractor, volunteer, representative of the University, orany person employed by the University.
 It also includes student organizations and their members (active or inactive), officers, guests, contractors, and agents.

-U. University Official.
-The term "University official" means any person assigned to engage in teaching, research, administrative, professional, or other responsibilities while acting within the scope of their employment or volunteer role with the University.
+X. University Official.
+The term "University official" means any person assigned to engage in teaching, research, administrative, professional, or other responsibilities while acting within thescope of their employment or volunteer role with the University.

-V. Student Conduct Board.
-The term "student conduct board" refers to a group of currently enrolled students in good conduct standing selected and trained by the Office of Student Conduct and Community Standards to adjudicate student organization conduct cases as a hearing body excluding cases of alleged violations of the Sex Discrimination and Sexual Misconduct policy and cases that may result in a responding student organization's suspension or loss of recognition.
+Y. V-Student Conduct Board.
+The term "student conduct board" refers to a group of currently enrolled students in good conduct standing selected and trained by the Office of Student Conduct-and Community Standards to adjudicate student organization conduct cases as a hearing body excluding cases of alleged violations of the Sex Discrimination and Sexual Misconduct policy and cases that may result in a responding student organization's suspension or loss of recognition.

 W. Administrative Hearing Panel.
-The term "Administrative Hearing Panel" refers to a group of Student Conduct Board members in addition to faculty or staff selected and trained by the Office of Student Conduct and Community Standards who serve as a formal hearing body with responsibility for adjudicating Student Organization conduct cases.
-Panels are composed of two (2) faculty or staff members, both designated by the Director of Student Conduct and Community Standards, and three (3) Student Conduct Board members.
+The term "Administrative Hearing Panel" refers to a group of Student-Conduct Board members in addition to faculty or staff selected and trained by the Office of Student-Conduct and Community Standards who serve as a formal hearing body with responsibility for adjudicating-Student Organization conduct cases.
+Panels are composed of two (2) faculty or staffmembers, bothdesignated by the Director of Student Conduct and Community Standards, and three (3) Student Conduct Board members

-X. Single Hearing Administrator.
-Any faculty or professional staff member at the University designated and trained by the Office of Student Conduct and Community Standards to facilitate meetings or information sessions and administer alternative resolutions, or to serve as the hearing body for informal or formal hearings.
+Z. X- Single Hearing Administrator.
+Any faculty or professional staff member at the University designated and trained by the Office of Student Conduct and Community Standards to facilitate meetings or information sessions and administer alternative resolutions, or to serve as the hearingbody for informal or formal hearings.

 Y. Consent.
-As related to alleged violations of the Code not involving sex discrimination or sexual misconduct, consent is the voluntary, informed, and freely given agreement, through words and/or actions, to participate in mutually agreed-upon behavior or activity.
+As related to alleged violations of the Code not involving sex discrimination or sexual misconduct, consent is the voluntary, informed, and freely given agreement, through words and/or-actions, to participate in mutually agreed upon behavior or activity.